aviansie-ben/sage-aasvogel/README.md

 ## Testing Sage Aasvogel

 The preferred method for testing Sage Aasvogel is by using a system emulator such as [qemu](http://www.qemu.org/) with an attached debugger.
 The included `emulate.sh` script will start qemu with 64MiB of RAM and the floppy disk image `sa.img` mounted on the first floppy drive.
 Once started, qemu will listen on port `1234` for a debugger to connect.

+## License

+Sage Aasvogel is released as open-source software under the terms of the GNU General Public License version 3.
+You can find a full copy of the license in markdown format in `LICENSE.md` or the official version on the [GNU Website](https://www.gnu.org/licenses/gpl.html).